Claudia Porwik

 Claudia Porwik, born on 14 November 1968, is a former professional tennis player.

 She played on the WTA Tour from 1986 to 1996 and reached the quarterfinals of the Australian Open in 1988 and the semifinals in 1990.
 Porwik retired with a 195–191 career record, including wins over Gabriela Sabatini and Conchita Martínez.

-Fed Cup
+Career

+She won the German National Indoor Championships two times in 1990 and 1992.

 Porwik first played for West Germany in the Federation Cup in 1986.
 She played two singles matches in the Federation Cup, both for Germany in 1990, and won them both.
 She played her last Fed Cup match in 1995.